Light Curves of Type IIP Supernovae from Neutrino-driven Explosions of Red Supergiants Obtained by a Semi-analytic Approach: Theoretical light curves of Type IIP SNe

 As representative examples, we plot in Fig.~\ref{fig:lc_eg} the bolometric LCs of SNe IIP from the pre-SN models shown in Fig.~\ref{fig:prog_eg}, with their respective $L_\mathrm{pl}$ and $t_\mathrm{pl}$ given in Table~\ref{tab:prog_eg}.
 It is clear at a first glance that the M16 models are brighter than S16 models during the plateau phase for the same $M_{\rm ZAMS}$, despite the similar explosion properties (also listed in Table~\ref{tab:prog_eg}).
-This feature is further exemplified in Fig.~\ref{fig:lc_zams}, which compares $L_{\rm pl}$ and $t_{\rm pl}$ as a function of $M_{\rm ZAMS}$ between all M16 and S16 models that successfully explode.
+This feature is further exemplified in Fig.~\ref{fig:lc_zams}, which compares $L_{\rm pl}$, $t_{\rm pl}$ and $v_{50}$ as a function of $M_{\rm ZAMS}$ between all M16 and S16 models that successfully explode.
 Whereas $t_{\rm pl}$ is quite similar for the two sets of models, $L_{\rm pl}$ of M16 models is in general larger by a factor of $\mathord\sim2$ than that of S16 models.
 This difference cannot be accounted for even by appealing to large uncertainties in the explosion energy.
 Similar values of $L_{\rm pl}$ as in S16 can only be realized for M16 models by artificially dividing $E_{\rm exp}$ by three, which is unrealistic and would affect $t_{\rm pl}$ considerably.
 Indeed, the difference in $L_{\rm pl}$ reflects the systematically different envelope structure between M16 and S16 progenitors (see the density profiles in Fig.~\ref{fig:prog_eg} and the pre-SN masses and radii in Fig.~\ref{fig:prog_props}).
+The slightly larger $v_{50}$ for M16 models reflects the smaller $M_{\rm prog}$ of the M16 progenitors which leads to a smaller $M_{\rm ejecta}$ (cf. panel (a) in Fig.~\ref{fig:prog_props}).
 As we shall see in \S\ref{sec:result}, the comparison with observations suggests a preference for the S16 models as realistic progenitors as they match the observed plateau luminosities better.

 Lastly, we compare our results to analytic scaling relations often used by observers to infer the properties of progenitor and explosion from LC parameters, both to guide the interpretation of our results and to check the validity of the analytic relations.
 For $L_{\rm pl}$, we use the relation derived in \cite{1993ApJ...414..712P}